Charairongba: Leiron

 The "Leiron" (ꯂꯩꯔꯣꯟ) written by Charairongba quotes the beauties of nature, among which the following is one of them:

 Come spring and the first rumble of the approaching monsoon has been heard in the distance.
 Before long will the rivers flow with turbulent currents and it is the time of the year when Poireiton accompanied by Leinaotabi made his journey to earth.
 The hill glades now look velvety green and refreshingly beautiful with new sprouts growing in thick clusters and the blades of grass entwining with one another.
 The orchids begin to play with the gentle breeze.
 Domestic birds are flying out in search of new fruit.
 The young man eager to meet his love puts on the best bib and tucker and it is also the season when he most neatly grooms his hair to bedecked with the turban prepared in the best sartorial style.
 Indeed, he receives the season with gay abandon.
 When viewed towards the hills, they look invitingly attractive and no less is the valley.
 All the extensive fields and stretching roads seem to offer both delicious sweets to taste and pleasant spectacle to enjoy.
 Last year's barren trees have put forth new shoots and most of the leaves have become broad and green.
 Flowers by the foothill, that usually bloom early each year are all tinted red and the long path-ways by the vast pasture have been covered with them.
 Other flowers too, both in the hills and the dales, have put on a riot of colour.

 The Leiron contains description of 100 flowers and orchids, endemic as well as exotic species.
 The diction in the text is greatly archaic as well as endowed with swift rhythmic flow.

 Description of Kabok Lei flower

 Giving reference to King Khagemba and the Manipur Kingdom, the beauty and grace of Lei Kabok, also called Kabok Lei (Gardenia jasminoides), is described by King Charairongba, as follows:

 It is a flower that remains ever fresh as not eaten by worms and is fondly sought after in the four corners of the country, eight directions, nay in all quarters.
 It is distinct for its beautiful shape, its tender stalk and for its pure white colour.
 It is a flower once nurtured by King Khagemba who preferred to take it with him even for his long home.
 It is a flower that comes handy to both boys and girls as a present of love.
 Such a luscious flower has blossomed forth in an unending array of white and definitely the season is of this flower.

-Death

-Charairongba was killed by Pamheiba during a tribal rebellion after Charairongba was struck by lightning and fell unconscious under a banyan tree.
-Seeing his father powerless, Pamheiba allegedly stabbed him with a spear, purportedly to end his suffering.